 The Port reports its investments at fair value in the accompanying financial statements and the corresponding change in fair value of investments is reported in the year in which the change occurs.
-Money market investments are valued at amortized cost.
+Money market investments with a remaining maturity at the time of purchase of one year or less are valued at amortized cost.

-Fair value
+Fair Value